 The lower bound is proved by estimating the simplicial complexity of $\Z_m$.
 For the upper bound we code simplicial complexes with a minimal number of $2$-simplices by some special colored graphs and estimate their number, see section \ref{sec:finitude}.\\

 Here is another application of simplicial complexity.
 In \cite{BPS12} is proved that for any group $G$

 for some universal constant $C$ where $b_1(G)$ denotes the first real Betti number of $G$.
 But this lower bound is inefficient for groups whose first integral homology group has large torsion, such as $\Z_m$ when $m$ is large.
-In converse simplicial complexity is quite sensitive to torsion elements, and using correspondence of Theorem \ref{th:syscomplexity} we are able to prove that for any positive $\varepsilon$
+In converse simplicial complexity is quite sensitive to torsion elements (see Proposition \ref{prop:simplexe2}), and using correspondence of Theorem \ref{th:syscomplexity} we are able to prove that for any positive $\varepsilon$

 for groups with large torsion in homology.
-In Theorem \ref{teo:sigma.abelien} we complete the study of $\kappa(G)$ for abelian groups in terms of two parameters: the number of elements in $G$ and the number of its invariant factors (which coincides with its minimal number of generators).
+In Theorems \ref{teo:sigma.abelien} and \ref{teo:sigma.abelien2} we complete the study of $\sigma(G)$ for abelian groups in terms of two parameters: the number of elements in $G$ and the number of its invariant factors (which coincides with its minimal number of generators).
 Using this estimate we conclude that

 for any positive $\varepsilon$ provided $m$ is large enough.
 In comparison, inequality (\ref{eq:finitudeRS}) implies that $\Sys(\Z_m)\to \infty$ for large values of $m$ but gives no information about the asymptotic behaviour of this sequence.\\